xai-uncertainty/xai-uncertainty/_pages/about.md

 Simultaneously, there is a growing emphasis on machine learning models that account for uncertainty.
 Decision-making systems can encounter uncertainties stemming from different origins, each offering a distinct perspectives.
 For instance, aleatoric uncertainty arises from the inherent randomness of the prediction, while epistemic uncertainty from the insufficient amount of data.
 In general, incorporating uncertainty enhances a model's reliability by allowing it to acknowledge scenarios where it lacks the necessary knowledge to make an accurate prediction.

 The intersection of explainability and uncertainty has drawn attention for its potential to combine these domains towards Trustworthy ML.
-Some notable innovative approaches include: developing interpretability methods for probabilistic models, qunatifying the uncertainty of explanations, and explaining the sources of uncertainty.
+Some notable innovative approaches include: developing interpretability methods for probabilistic models, quantifying the uncertainty of explanations, and explaining the sources of uncertainty.

 The primary goal of this full-day event, consisting of a Tutorial and a Workshop, is to jointly explore how explainability and uncertainty can be leveraged to build robust and trustworthy AI systems.
 The tutorial (morning session) will establish the foundation for (a) uncertainty modelling and (b) explainability in machine learning.
 Then, the workshop (afternoon session) will delve into innovative techniques at the intersection of these two domains.